 Student Complaints

-Anglo-American University designates the Office of the Dean of Students as responsible for receiving, investigating and potentially resolving student complaints.
-When related to academic grade disputes, academic integrity issues, non-academic misconduct, financial need, disability, affirmative action, or sexual violence, harassment and discrimination, complaints will be referred to the appropriate office per Anglo-American University policies and procedures.
-No retaliation of any kind shall be taken against a student who articulates a complaint.
+Anglo-American University designates the Office of the Vice President for Student Affairs as responsible for receiving and coordinating the resolution of student complaints.
+Complaints concerning academic grade disputes, academic integrity, non-academic misconduct, financial need, disability, affirmative action, or issues related to sexual violence, harassment, or discrimination will be referred to the appropriate office in accordance with Anglo-American University’s policies and procedures.
+Retaliation of any kind against a student who submits a complaint is strictly prohibited

 Scope: These guidelines apply to all University students regardless of school, or college, status, classification, or type.